-- Promoting communication between physicians and in-center and home dialysis program staff to provide early education to patients regarding home modalities. - Providing patient educational resources for use by physicians in their offices, hospitals and acute dialysis programs. - Collaborating with a home dialysis program to provide in-person or telehealth education to patients and families regarding home dialysis. - Connecting interested patients with peer mentors or virtual patient support groups. - Using the Home Change Package as a resource to overcome barriers and create new action plans. - Tracking and reviewing facility progress towards achieving the QIA goals with the interdisciplinary team (IDT) and medical director during the facility's monthly Quality Assessment and Performance Improvement (QAPI) meeting using the Network's QAPI QIA Monitoring Form.
+- Collaborating with corporate leadership to engage a cohort of facilities in one Large Dialysis Organizations (LDO) for the QIA, per community coalition recommendations. - Promoting communication between physicians, and in-center and home dialysis program staff to establish early education of patients regarding home modalities. - Providing patient educational resources for use by physicians in their offices, hospitals and acute dialysis programs. - Collaborating with a home dialysis program to provide in-person or telehealth education to patients and family regarding home dialysis. - Connecting interested patients with peer mentors or virtual patient support groups. - Using the Home Change Package as a resource to overcome barriers and create new action plans. - Tracking and reviewing facility progress towards achieving the QIA goals with the interdisciplinary team (IDT) and medical director during the facility's monthly Quality Assessment and Performance Improvement (QAPI) meeting using the Network's QAPI QIA Monitoring Form.

-- Using the Home Change Package interventions to mitigate facility barriers to home dialysis. - Implementing an "All Team" approach by creating a process to educate staff so they can talk with patients and discussing progress during the monthly QAPI meetings. - Identifying an in-center Home Champion to educate patients and bridge the transition for patients to the home program. - Ensuring collaboration between the in-center dialysis facilities and home programs for continuity of patient education and care. - Collaboration between home program staff and Nephrologists to assist with providing early education to office patients. - Educating patients and staff using the ESRD NCC patient booklet, Uncovering Myths About Home Dialysis: Myth vs. Reality and the patient videos for peer to peer messaging found on the Home Dialysis Central website. - Using the ESRD NCC Peer Mentoring Resources for recruiting and training a patient peer mentor to discuss home dialysis with interested patients.
+- Using the Home Change Package interventions to mitigate facility barriers to home dialysis. - Implementing an "All Team" approach by creating a process to educate staff so they can talk with patients and discussing progress during the monthly QAPI meetings. - Identifying an in-center Home Champion to educate patients and bridge the transition for patients to the home program. - Ensuring collaboration between the in-center dialysis facilities and home programs for continuity of patient education and care. - Collaboration between home program staff and Nephrologists to assist with providing early education to office patients. - Educating patients and staff using the ESRD NCC patient booklet, Uncovering Myths About Home Dialysis: Myth vs. Reality and the patient videos for peer to peer messaging found on the Home Dialysis Central website. - Sharing resources and information with physicians to encourage early patient referrals to home dialysis. - Using the ESRD NCC Peer Mentoring Resources for recruiting and training a patient peer mentor to discuss home dialysis with interested patients.